BartOtten/routex/docs/guides/LOCALIZE_PHOENIX.md

   - Expands route attribute `:locale` into route attributes `:locale, :region, :language, :region_display_name, :language_display_name`
   - Handles locale detection using a variery of sources including `Accept-Language`
   - Sets attributes `:locale`, `:region` and `:language` at runtime
-  - Comes with an reduced IANA registry to validate locale-, region- and language and to convert these to display names
+  - Comes with an IANA-based locale registry to validate locale-, region- and language and to convert these to display names
-  - Custom detection source priority to favor the routes' language over the `Accept-Language` browser language.
+  - Custom detection source priority to favor the routes' language over the `Accept-Language` browser language

 **Translation Setup**:
   - Enables path segment translation